Time to get your surf boards up and swimsuits on!

 Londonderry City, or Derry City as it’s also known, is a great base for exploring the north coast of Ireland, where the surf is cold but colossal.
 You can head right to Northern Ireland or drive left to Donegal in the Republic of Ireland.
 Either route offers excellent surfing.

 Best of all is Bundoran which is just a 90-minute drive from Londonderry in Donegal county.
 Known for a stellar reef break called The Peak, Bundoran is also self-titled as “Ireland’s capital of fun!” and there’s plenty to do at night, with a summer music festival and a wealth of music pubs and bars.
 The Kicking Donkey & George’s Bar is worth the trip, alone.
 Or you can get in the water at Ballybunion, Achill Island, Inishowen peninsula and Lahinch, to name a few top spots.
-Find out more at The Irish Surfing Association and also Inishowen Surf School.
+Find out more at The Irish Surfing Association.